 Board meetings are where we approve the minutes and waste the hours.
-This is the

-American way.
-The longer the meeting, the less gets done.
+This is the American way.
+The on the issues - but only once.
+Restating your case weakens your position each time you speak.

 Any board meeting lasting more than 2 hours is a waste of the time of those attending.
 Get the garbage off the agenda.
 Don't chatter about details.
 Speak up